kyma-project/telemetry-manager/docs/contributor/benchmarks/README.md

 |            0.108.1 |             20219              |            20217             |          0          |       743, 751       |   0.2, 0.2    |                     20120                     |            20108             |          6          |       735, 780       |   0.2, 0.2    |
 </div>

-> **NOTE:** The expected throughput for the MetricPipeline agent receiver is ~20K metrics/sec, expected memory usage is in average ~700MB and CPU usage is ~0.2 for each instance.
+> **NOTE:** The expected throughput for the MetricPipeline agent receiver is ~20K metrics/sec.
+Expected memory usage is on average ~700MB, and CPU usage is ~0.2 for each instance.
 >
 ## Log Test (Fluent-Bit)